maneesha/plotly-dash-beta/README.md

 Each page includes a table of all data we have consent to share and counts of individuals or events displayed as a table, a bar plot, and a choropleth map.
 Data can be filtered by country, continent, or active status (for individuals).
 The full or filtered data set can be downloaded as csv.

+## Run dashboard locally

 Source data comes from Redash and depends on secret API keys stored as environment variables.
+Ensure you have API keys saved with the name format following `f"REDASH_KEY_QUERY{query_number}"`.

+Install dependent packages from `requirements.txt`.

+Run `python app.py` and go to http://127.0.0.1:8050/.

 ## Next steps/to-do